 The Voyage of Confectionery: An Unlikely Marketing Strategy?

 Envision Mrs. Patel’s famous rye bread receiving the same high-tech advertising treatment as a Tesla launch.
-It’s both amusing and a bit surreal, similar to spotting a New Yorker attempting to give driving prescriptions.
-This custom-crafted marketing twist could be the stuff of voyage sketches—think of a hipster bakery hiring a millennial to walk around with a sandwich board in the metaverse.
+It’s both amusing and a bit surreal, similar to spotting a New Yorker attempting to give driving directions.
+This bespoke marketing twist could be the stuff of voyage sketches—think of a hipster bakery hiring a millennial to walk around with a sandwich board in the metaverse.

 The Upsides: Loafing Around With a Purpose

 On the brighter side, geo-fencing can draw in customers who might otherwise have passed by without a second glance.
-For bakeries with a cult-like following in cities like Austin, where “Keep Austin Weird” is a badge of honor, geo-fencing can to make matters more complex solidify their custom-crafted reputation.
+For bakeries with a cult-like following in cities like Austin, where “Keep Austin Weird” is a badge of honor, geo-fencing can further solidify their bespoke reputation.
 Conceive an Austin bakery geo-fencing with a notification reading, “Our cupcakes are as funky as our city!”—a message that not only promotes a product but also celebrates local culture.

 Experts Weigh In: To Geo-Fence or Not to Geo-Fence?